 - History: The Tahltan First Nation were the original settlers in this area.
 The Tahltans lived at various seasonal locations along the Stikine River, trading with both the Cascas of the high interior and the Tlingits of the Pacific coast.
 Today, the Tahltans live in the communities of Telegraph Creek, Dease Lake and Iskut.

 In the mid 1860’s, the need for communications link to Europe initiated a survey of the Stikine for development of the Collins Overland Telegraph Trail.
 This project introduced the use of sternwheelers on the river, which brought telegraph wire and other construction materials to what is known as Telegraph Creek.
 This telegraph route was abandoned after cable was successfully laid across the Atlantic, linking North America with Europe.

 - Cultural Heritage: There are numerous Tahltan native sites in the park.

-- Conservation: The Stikine River Recreation Area consists of two ecosections, the Southern Boreal Plateau and Stikine Plateau.
+- Conservation: The Stikine River Provincial Park consists of two ecosections, the Southern Boreal Plateau and Stikine Plateau.
 Special features of the area include the internationally significant Grand Canyon.

 - Wildlife: A resident population of more than 300 mountain goats reside in the canyon.
 Many other species frequent the area, including the black and grizzly bears, Stone sheep, moose, caribou, wolf, coyotes, salmon, and numerous bird species.